 2015 'Swami Vivekananda, the ‘nation-builder’: relocating Vivekananda to Kanniyakumari’, invited plenary lecture’ at conference on Impact and Internationalism: The Life and Thoughts of Sri Aurobindo and Swami Vivekananda, organised by the Scottish centre for Tagore Studies and the Edinburgh International Centre for Spirituality and Peace

-2014 ‘Swami Vivekananda: A “prophet” of globalization?’ at Swami Vivekananda’s Ideas and Our Times: A Retrospect on His 150th Birth Anniversary (an international seminar sponsored by the UGC of India) at Ramakrishna Mission Vidyamandira (affiliated to the University of Calcutta)
+2014 'Swami Vivekananda: A "prophet of globalization?' at Swami Vivekananda's Ideas and Our Times: A Retrospect on His 150th Birth Anniversary (an international seminar sponsoed by the UGC of India) at the Ramakrishna Mission Vidyamandira (affiliated to the University of Kolkata)

 Recent examples of my teaching materials include

 2017 'Approaching Hindu Scripture, Temples, and Devotional Art as "Texts" ' (Block 3 Texts), Milton Keynes: The Open University, pp.113-183

 2017 'The Temple as a Site of Hindu Practice' (Block 2 Practices), Milton Keynes: The Open University, pp.149-201